 It is used by, but not limited to, NAVAREA co-ordinators for NAVAREA warnings and other urgent safety-related information; national coordinators for coastal warnings and other urgent safety-related information (the world’s oceans are divided into 21 geographical sea areas, called NAVAREAs in which various governments are responsible for navigation and weather warnings); METAREA issuing services for meteorological warnings and forecasts METAREAs are sea areas for weather forecast broadcast); and MRCCs for shore-to-ship distress alerts, SAR information and other urgent safety-related information.

 All ships navigating inside the addressed areas will receive MSI automatically.
-To receive costal warnings, ships’ terminals should be set up accordingly.
+To receive coastal warnings, ships’ terminals should be set up accordingly.

 FleetNET is a commercial service and allows information to be sent to a virtually unlimited number of predesignated mobile terminals simultaneously, irrespective of their position.
 To receive EGC FleetNET messages, ships should have an Enhanced Data ID (ENID) downloaded into the terminal by a FleetNET service provider, using a poll command.
-The service may be used by shipping companies, organisations distributing news, commercial weather providers, etc.
+The service is ideal for shipping companies, organisations distributing news, commercial weather providers, etc.

 The data reporting service allows Inmarsat C and Mini C terminals to send short data reports, up to four data packets, to a shore-based authority or operational centre.